 U.S. Department of Energy - Energy Efficiency and Renewable Energy

-- Changes due to factors unrelated to efficiency improvements: Commercial buildings are sensitive to weather, although not to the same degree as residential buildings.
+- Changes due to factors unrelated to efficiency improvements: Commercial buildings are sensitive to weather, although not to the same degree as residential buildings (generally influencing the index less than 1% from one year to the next).
 The chart below shows the estimated weather factor (as an index), based upon heating and cooling degree-days by census region.
-The years 1990 and 1992 stand out; calendar year 1990 contained very warm winter weather and 1992 was an especially cool summer.
-The decreases in intensity observed in 1991 and since 2001 are primarily the result of weak economic conditions in the economy as a whole.
-In these periods, vacancy rates of commercial office and retail space increase and the utilization of occupied space falls.
+The years 1990 and 1992 stand out; for most of the U.S. calendar year 1990 contained very warm winter weather and 1992 was an especially cool summer.
+The decreases in intensity observed in 1991, the period 2001-2003, and in 2009 reflect weak economic conditions in the economy as a whole.
+In these periods, vacancy rates of commercial office and retail space increased and the utilization of occupied space fell.

 Figure C1 .
 Commercial Energy Use, Activity, Weather, and Intensity, 1970-2011